mgaf1/Active-Directory-Domain-Controller-Configuration-and-Management/README.md

 <h1> Active Directory Domain Controller Configuration and Management</h1>

 This project focuses on configuring and managing an Active Directory Domain Controller (DC).
 Key tasks include installing Active Directory Domain Services (AD DS), promoting a server to a DC, configuring DNS integration, and managing Group Policies.
-It demonstrates the process of setting up a domain and managing its core components.
+It demonstrates the process of setting up a domain and managing its components.

 ## Preparation: Operating System, Tools, and Resources